-Candidates for the degree must have completed Matriculation.
+Candidates for the degree must have completed Matriculation. (pp. 10-4.).

-Every candidate must submit evidence to satisfy the Faculty that he has served as assistant to a duly registered druggist for not less than four years (not being engaged in any other business), during at least two years of which period he has been employed in dispensing prescriptions; and, if he is resident in the Province of Nova Scotia, that he has complied with all the requirements prescribed from time to time by the Nova Scotia Pharmaceutical Society for admission to examination qualifying for Registration.
+Every candidate must submit evidence to satisfy the Faculty that he has served as assistant to a duly registered druggist for not less than four years (not being engaged in any other business), during at least two years of which period he has been employed in dispensing prescriptions; and, that he has complied with all the requirements prescribed from time to time for admission to examination qualifying for Registration by the Province in which he is resident.

 Every candidate must present certificates showing that in all those subjects of the course prescribed for the degree in which instruction is not offered in this University, he has attended full courses of lectures and laboratory work at a College of Pharmacy recognized for this purpose by the Senate.
 The University provides courses in Physics, Chemistry, Botany, Bacteriology and Materia Medica, which must be attended by the candidate.
-Instruction in the other subjects of the course may be obtained at the Nova Scotia College of Pharmacy, which is affiliated with the University, or at another recognized institution.
+Instruction in the other subjects of the course may be obtained at the Maritime College of Pharmacy, which is affiliated with the University, or at another recognized institution.